Project facts and timeline

 Why is MIT upgrading the plant now?

 The existing turbine has been running since 1995 and is nearing the end of its useful life.
-Upgrading the plant is necessary to meet MIT’s near-future energy needs as it advances its robust research and teaching initiatives.
+Upgrading the plant will return it to state-of-the-art condition and is necessary to meet MIT’s current and future energy needs as it advances its robust research and teaching initiatives.
 The upgraded plant is also a key step in MIT’s recent commitment to reduce campus greenhouse gas emissions at least 32% by 2030.

 Why is it necessary to add a second turbine instead of just replacing the existing one?